 owned home search

 As of May, 2015 there are 1,360 homes are for

 sale in the Las Vegas

-Just over 28% of all sales, over the last 30 days, as of Feburary 10, 2014, were either foreclosures or short sales.
+15% of all sales, over the last 30 days, as of May 3, 2015, were either foreclosures or short sales.

 Bank Owned Properties - In this situation the bank has taken the property back.
 Normally this is either through the foreclosure process or through some negotiated agreement between the homeowner and the bank.
 This can be an excellent opportunity in that the bank is only interested in recovering as much as they can and will sell the home for whatever the market allows.
 They do not have the "emotional investment" many homeowners have in their homes.
 They are strictly business.
 There may also be some advantages in financing through the bank that presently owns the property.
 There are, at the present time, many bank owned properties in the Las Vegas area.
 These present some of the best current opportunities.
 Keep in mind, however, that getting an offer accepted with a bank could take up to a few weeks or more.